-The short but very well-turbaned figure of the sash-seller greeted me.
-His shop was situated on the opposite side of the alley: adjacent real-estate that benefited him considerably, not only on account of the association with my well-established luxury slaving brand, but also through an informal arrangement we’d made.
-Upon closing each sale I instructed the ordered odalisque to cry to her new owner as she’d left my premises, while leaning toward him and fluttering lashes that had been especially thickened for the purpose by means of a proprietary mixture of coconut oil, ground beetle carapaces (black, with a hint of iridescent glitter), and kohl, “Oh, my wealthy and puissant pasha, surely you’ll buy me a new sash from the store next door on the way back to your palace!” (even pashas struggle to refuse when their concubines’ bauble begging is executed with sufficiently compelling cuteness), and in return the sash-seller would recommend my slaves to his patrons, thanks to which a bey or pasha who had come only to buy a sash for one of his wives’ birthdays would often find himself wandering over to my slaving office after making his purchase, wondering to himself whether he should invest in a new odalisque—she would, after all, provide livelier pleasures than another navel ring, and with the added benefit of rendering the aforesaid wife’s disappointment at his incomplete belly-dancing gift-set a matter of very little interest.
+I was greeted by the short but well-turbaned figure of the sash-seller.
+His shop was situated on the opposite side of the alley, adjacent real-estate which benefited him considerably, not only on account of the association with my established luxury slaving brand, but also through a mutually profitable informal arrangement: I would instruct each odalisque to importune her new owner as she left my premises, leaning toward him and fluttering lashes that had been especially thickened for the purpose by means of a proprietary mixture of coconut oil, kohl, and ground beetle carapace (black, with a hint of iridescent glitter), “Oh, my wealthy and puissant pasha, surely you’ll buy me a new sash from the shop next door on the way back to your palace!” (even pashas struggle to refuse when their concubines’ bauble-begging is executed with compelling cuteness); and in return the sash-seller would recommend my slaves to his patrons, thanks to which a bey who’d come to the bazaar to buy baubles for one of his wives’ anniversaries would find himself wandering over to my slaving office after his purchase, wondering whether he should invest instead in a new odalisque, who would, after all, provide livelier pleasures than another navel ring, and with the added benefit of rendering the aforesaid wife’s disappointment at his incomplete belly-dancing gift-set a matter of very little interest.

-“Is everything all right, effendi?” he asked.
-“I heard you arguing with a woman, but I know you wouldn’t allow one of your slaves to stir your temper.
+“Is everything all right, effendi?” the sash-seller inquired.
+“I heard you arguing with a woman.
+Of course I know you wouldn’t allow one of your slaves to stir your temper.
 Did you perhaps take a new wife?
-Some say they’re easier to manage in twos, since they spend so much energy arguing with each other that one need reprimand them no more than a few times per year, and then only with a very short rod; I have a good friend who arranged a double marriage with just this idea in—”
+Some say they’re easier to manage in twos, for they expend such energy arguing with each other that one need reprimand them no more than a few times per year, and then only with a very short rod; I have a good friend who arranged a double marriage with just this idea in—”

-“How strange, you truly have a talent for the different registers.
-Yet I can’t help but think you would do better to stay with the ney, a noble and moreover very quiet instrument, at least in the more advisable lower tones, and leave vocalizing to those who live in less reputable quarters and are able to stay in tune, or at least to differentiate between a singing tone and a shout.
+“How strange.
+You do truly have a talent for the upper register.
+Yet I can’t help but think you’d do better to stay with the ney, a noble and very quiet instrument, at least in the more advisable lower tones, and leave vocalizing to those who inhabit quarters of our capital where monied customers fear to tread, and who also have a knack for recognizable melody.
 By the way, it’s rather unusual to beat rugs indoors, wouldn’t you say?”

-“To the contrary,” I replied, “it wouldn’t do to let the sun fade well-woven threads.
+“To the contrary,” I replied.
+“It wouldn’t do to let the sun fade well-woven threads.
 The Carpet-Makers’ Alliance advises all good quality carpets be beaten indoors, and only with a soft-bristle broom.
 But you may reassure your patrons that my foray into singing is not intended to be a regular attraction of this slaving office.
-Since it’s difficult to play the ney in tune while swinging a broom at the correct angle, it was necessary to improvise an alternative form of music-making to suit this unique occasion.”
+Since it’s difficult to play the ney in tune while swinging a broom at the correct angle, it was necessary to improvise an alternative form of music-making suited to this unique occasion.”

 “Ah, very true about the sun.
 I can feel a heat wave building” —he returned with evident pleasure to the familiar and neighborly ground of discussing the weather— “tomorrow may still be worse!
 I wish you well in your carpet beating, provided the musical accompaniment does not recur with excessive frequency.
 I can give you the name of my cleaner if you’d like; he’s very thorough.”